amiro-tech/IsraeliTaxReport/README.md

 ```

 ## Instructions for using the IsraeliTaxReport class
-Since most of the class's attributes are visual dataframes, it is recommended to use the class interactively, e.g. in a Jupyter notebook.
+Since most of the attributes are visual dataframes, it is nice to use the class interactively, e.g. in a Jupyter notebook.

 ### [1] Obtain the raw report from Interactive Brokers as a .csv file:
 * On your Interactive Brokers page, go to **Performance & Statements** and under **Reports**, choose **Statements**